ocas/InternationalSis/README.md

 - ancillaryFees

-If a value is provided for `customOfferLetter` then that will be used, otherwise the OIS will generate an offer letter on your behalf.
+If a value is provided for `customOfferLetter` then that will be used, otherwise the IAS will generate an offer letter on your behalf.

 ### NewPaymentReceiptInfo ###